 Desirée has a Master’s degree in Depth Psychology with a specialization in Community, Liberation, Indigenous, and Ecological Psychologies and is certified in Social, Economic, Environmental Design (SEED AP) and Trauma-Informed Design (TiD-B) as well as Ecological Landscape Design.

 Her Master’s research focused on restorative justice and applying that to the built environment to create restorative environments and an applicable “restorative container” framework.
-As part of her research, she conducted a fieldwork study/praxis at a county jail where she worked with a group of justice-involved women to explore if it was possible to create a “restorative container” even in a place like jail using embodiment practices and arts-based methodologies while centering imagination and visioning, which can be found here: Taylor and Francis’ Journal of Prevention and Intervention in the Community, Positive Psychology special edition.
+As part of her research, she conducted a fieldwork study/praxis at a county jail where she worked with a group of women in custody to explore if it was possible to create a “restorative container” even in a place like jail (conditions of imprisonment/oppression), answering the research question “how might imagination play a role in the prison industrial complex schema abolition as a liberatory possibility”, which can be found in: Taylor and Francis’ Journal of Prevention and Intervention in the Community, Positive Psychology special edition.
+This study was the foundation of her current design work.
+She presented on this as a featured Plenary Panelist on Transnational and Local Struggles and Strategies and Paper Presenter at the Centre for Integrative Anti-Racism Studies of the Ontario Institute for Studies in Education at the University of Toronto in March (2026).

-She is currently a design Fellow and the Project Manager leading Design Corps’ Indigenous Pubic Interest Design Institute working with Indigenous Architects, Designers, Planners & Engineers from around the world.
-The Institute was held on October 24, 2025 and will lead into monthly webinars throughout 2025 and 2026 as well as the in-person, international conference, Structures for Inclusion, at Portland State University – October 2026.
+Desirée is currently a Fellow at Design Corps’ and the Project Manager leading their Indigenous Pubic Interest Design Institute working with Indigenous Architects, Designers, Planners & Engineers from around the world.
+The Institute was held on October 24, 2025 and has led into monthly webinars throughout 2025 and 2026 as well as the in-person, international conference, Structures for Inclusion, at Portland State University (Center for Public Interest Design) – taking place on October 8, 9, & 10th 2026.

-Furthermore, Desirée is a Consultant & Instructor for Hausense Design where she taught a Masterclass/Course on Restorative Design from a Social Equity & Systemic Trauma-Informed Lens, which can be found on the CCD “Resources” page.
-To learn more about her work, check out Episode 1 of Season 2 of Design Deep Dive with Dr. Za
+Furthermore, Desirée is a Consultant & Instructor for Hausense Design where she taught a Masterclass/Course on Restorative Design from a Social Equity & Systemic Trauma-Informed Lens, which can be found below, and she will be teaching a webinar on this for Habitarmonia as well.

 Overall, her work lies at the intersections of Design, Psychology, and Social Justice (website coming soon – RestorativeDesign.net), and she welcomes collaborations, partnerships, & consulting opportunities!